-During the year 2020/21, Gwynedd Council participated in four joint committee and three joint operation, collaborating in particular areas between local authorities.
+During 2021/22, Cyngor Gwynedd participated in four joint committee and three joint operation, collaborating in particular areas between local authorities.
 Separate accounts are required for joint committees.
-The four joint committee relating to Gwynedd in 2020/21 are:
+The four joint committee relating to Gwynedd in 2021/22 are:

-- Joint Planning Policy Committee

-- GwE

-- North Wales Residual Waste Treatment Project (NWRWTP)

-- North Wales Economic Ambition Board
+- Joint Planning Policy Committee - GwE - North Wales Residual Waste Treatment Project (NWRWTP) - North Wales Economic Ambition Board (NWEAB)

-The three joint operation relating to Gwynedd in 2020/21, which are a result of the Covid-19 crisis, are:
+The three joint operation relating to Gwynedd in 2021/22, which are a result of the Covid-19 crisis, are: